 In February 2015, the FASB issued an accounting update to amend the consolidation analysis.
 All legal entities are subject to reevaluation under the revised consolidation model.
 The amendment is effective for fiscal years beginning after December 15, 2015 and early adoption is permitted.
-The adoption of this amendment is not expected to have a material impact on the Company's results of operations, financial position or cash flow.
+The adoption of this amendment did not have a material impact on the Company's results of operations, financial position or cash flow.